gitlabhq/gitlabhq/doc/development/testing.md

 - Don't `describe` symbols (see [Gotchas](gotchas.md#dont-describe-symbols)).
 - Prefer `not_to` to `to_not`.
 - Try to match the ordering of tests to the ordering within the class.
+- Try to follow the [Four-Phase Test](https://robots.thoughtbot.com/four-phase-test) pattern, using newlines to separate phases.

 ### Test speed